leftclickben/serverless-api-stage/README.md

 * The stage may have stage variables defined by `custom.stageSettings.Variables` in your `serverless.yml`.
 * The stage may have logging and other method properties defined by `custom.stageSettings.MethodSettings` in your `serverless.yml`.
+* An `AWS::IAM::Role` resource is created with the correct permissions to write Cloudwatch logs.
+* This IAM Role for logs is set in the `AWS::ApiGateway::Account` settings resource.

 ## Installation